GASCompanion/GASCompanion-Documentation/src/quick-start/index.md

 1. In the Character BP Event Graph, right click and implement the `OnLanded` event.
 2. Drag out the pin and search for `Send Gameplay Event to Actor`
 3. For the Actor parameter, make sure to pass in `self` reference to it
-4. For the Event Tag, create a new one like `GameplayEvent.Landed`.
+4. For the Event Tag, create a new one like `Event.Character.Landed`.
 You can choose to create and use another Gameplay Tag, just make sure to use the exact same later on when we go over the ability.

 ![](on_landed.png)

 Then, we need to do a final edit to our `GA_Jump` ability.

 1. Replace the Delay node with `Wait Gameplay Event`
-2. For the Event Tag, use the same one you're sending from the Character Blueprint (here, `GameplayEvent.Landed`)
+2. For the Event Tag, use the same one you're sending from the Character Blueprint (here, `Event.Character.Landed`)
 3. From the `Event Received` pin, drag out and invoke `End Ability`

 ![](gameplay_event_end_ability.png)